publiccodenet/blog/_posts/2023-11-06-notes-from-community-call-2-november-2023.md

 1. The ability to "deep link" directly to a requirement.
 We work on that in [issue 327](https://github.com/publiccodenet/standard/issues/327) but also got a tip to look at legislative linking standards like the [European Legislation Identifier](https://en.wikipedia.org/wiki/European_Legislation_Identifier) (ELI) and the blog post [A love letter to the Parliamentary Counsel of the world]( https://hamish.dev/a-love-letter-to-the-parliamentary-counsel-of-the-world) which has some extensive writing on the topic.
 Our aim for now is that deep links like these should be stable over time so that we can avoid breaking links even if requirements are reordered or deleted.
 2. The ability to find older versions on the website.
 Currently, older versions are available on GitHub, but they are not easy to read or to link to.
 Later, when we have several versions after 1.0 and especially if some of them are ISO standards, it will be more important to be able to refer to a criterion of a specific version of the standard.

-Finally, we had a brief discussion if the benefits of getting the standard to become an ISO standard outweigh the added overhead.
+Finally, we briefly discussed if the benefits of getting the standard to become an ISO standard outweigh the added overhead.
 Obviously, we don't really know the answer to that question, but as we have been working with a standard for more than four years now, we have seen what weight the ISO label has and gives to the standards under their umbrella.
 We are also confident just becoming an ISO standard will turn a big spotlight on it.